photoprism/photoprism-vision/README.md

 [![Bluesky Social](https://dl.photoprism.app/img/badges/badge-bluesky.svg)](https://bsky.app/profile/photoprism.app)
 [![Mastodon](https://dl.photoprism.app/img/badges/badge-floss-social.svg)](https://floss.social/@photoprism)

-The software in this repository is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the “License”).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 ## Installing Build Dependencies

 Before installing the Python dependencies, please make sure that you have [Git](https://git-scm.com/downloads) and [Python 3.12+ (incl. pip)](https://www.python.org/downloads/) installed on your system, e.g. by running the following command on Ubuntu/Debian Linux: